This post may contain affiliate links.

 - Tibetan Cheese have various permutations.
 Chhurpi can be soft or hard.
 Chura kampo,Chura loenpa, Shosha – they can be made from the milk of various animals.

 - Thukpa is really any noodle soup.
-We’ve eaten it all over Nepal but apparently it is Tibetan.
-There are various other soups including De-Thuk, Guthuk – a tTibetan New Year dish, Qoiri, Thenthuk, Thukpa bhatuk and Tsam-thuk which contains cheese, meat and tsampa.
+We’ve eaten it all over Nepal but apparently, it is Tibetan.
+There are various other soups including De-Thuk, Guthuk – a Tibetan New Year dish, Qoiri, Thenthuk, Thukpa bhatuk and Tsam-thuk which contains cheese, meat and tsampa.

-Being Vegetarian or Vegan in Tibet
+Tibetan Vegetarian or Vegan Food

-The vegetarian momo soup above came in chicken stock for instance.
+The vegetarian momo soup above came in chicken stock, for instance.
 I’m pretty easy-going but if you’re strictly vegan you may have issues.

 Yak Soup, Stew or Curry

-The yak stew was nothing to write home about but Chef had to give it a try.
+The yak stew was nothing to write home about, but Chef had to give it a try.
 Yak is good, very good, but this dish was too bland.

 Notice how Tibetan bread has this pattern of holes, this Tibetan bread in Lhasa was strikingly similar to Tibetan bread made for us by the Sherpa people in Nepal.
-The Sherpas originally came from Tibet.

-Restaurants in Lhasa We Can Recommend
+Tibetan Restaurants in Lhasa We Can Recommend

 A lunch and 2 dinners very near to Jokhang and just off the Barkhor were some of the best food we had in Tibet.

 The two restaurants we can recommend here are The Lhasa Kitchen, and, almost opposite, Snowlands Restaurant.

 Western Food in Tibet